YaoXinZhi/Cancer-Alterome/README.md

 ## Pipeline Usage
 The `Backbone Scripts` for each step in the Cancer-Alterome pipeline are provided in the corresponding folder, with usage guidelines as follows.

+All scripts are sorted by numbers indicating the pipeline running order.
+Since `argparser` is used in all scripts, user can simply use `python3 script.py -h` to check the input required by the script.

 ### 1. Literature Prepare
 The `LiteraturePrepare` folder contains 5 scripts.